 Missouri is also committed to continuing innovation in connecting UI claimants with vital reemployment services.
 The state has scheduled 10 virtual job fairs for the first half of 2021, and there are plans to increase the availability of on-line workshops.

 Missouri’s Job Centers will implement technology enhancements to improve services to UI claimants through greater virtualization that mimics in-person service delivery.
 The agency believes this will provide diverse, multiple-entry access points, while increasing capacity through phone, web and in-person meetings, better meeting the needs and expectations of today’s job seekers.

-For a year of exemplary accomplishments, the American Institute for Full Employment is pleased to award the state of Missouri one of its two Full Employment Best Practice Awards for 2020.
+For a year of exemplary accomplishments, the American Institute for Full Employment awarded Missouri a Full Employment Best Practice Award for 2020.